Tudor3510/CPP-sudppipe/README.md

 # CPP-sudppipe
-Porting the sudppipe made by Luigi Auriemma to cpp This project is based on the sudppipe project made by Luigi Auriemma: https://aluigi.altervista.org/mytoolz.htm
+Porting the sudppipe made by Luigi Auriemma to cpp.

+This project is based on the sudppipe project made by Luigi Auriemma: https://aluigi.altervista.org/mytoolz.htm